 As an honest but unfortunate debtor, you may choose to use the legal process of bankruptcy, regulated by the Act, to obtain a discharge from your debts (subject to reasonable conditions).
 Declaring bankruptcy means that your secured creditors cannot take legal steps to recover what you owe them, such as seizing your property or garnisheeing your wages.

 If you owe more than $1,000 and have carefully reviewed all your options, declaring bankruptcy may be the right choice to make.

-- Certain life insurance policies
+- Most pension plans and certain types of life insurance policies

 If you’re involved in a close financial relationship, it is possible to file a joint assignment that will be dealt with as one file.
 Your debts must be substantially the same, and the trustee must believe it is in the best interest of all parties.

 Talk to us about the services we offer Credit counseling, Consumer Proposals, and Bankruptcy.
 There is a path that’s right for you.
 Together, we will find it.